Logiqx/gps-guides/detective.md

 Summary:

-- There are enough NMEA commands to log standard data but they do not include anything suitable for SDOP / SDOS.
+- There are enough NMEA commands to log standard data but they do not include anything resembling SDOP / SDOS.
-- There is no way to switch a MediaTek chip between 1 Hz and 5 Hz logging using the commands in the firmware.
+- There is no way to toggle a MediaTek chip between 1 Hz and 5 Hz using the $PMTK commands in the firmware.

-The GW-52 and GW-60 firmware both contain quite a lot of debugging messages.
-Test code clearly isn't being removed at compile time.
+The GW-52 and GW-60 firmware both contain quite a lot of debug messages.
+Test code clearly isn't being fully removed at compile time.

-It's also interesting to note that the GW-52 includes an internal name of "GW31" where the GW-60 has an internal name of "GW60".
+It's also interesting to note that the GW-52 includes an internal name of "GW31", whereas the GW-60 has an internal name of "GW60".